edwinrlambert/Cyclistic-Bike-Share-Analysis/README.md

 1. First, we create a query to drop the cleaned table, if existing.
 2. Then we create the cleaned table as
    1. Exclude trips that are shorter than one minute or longer than one day as outliers, in the assumption that shorter rides were workers and people testing the bikes, or unsatisfied by the condition of the bikes and that longer rides are people forgetting to return the bikes or the bikes being stolen.
-   2. Replace specific duplicate station IDs with unique identifiers that starts with 21/23.
+   2. Replace specific duplicate station IDs with unique identifiers.
    3. Find the minimum latitude and longitude for each station to handle missing values.
    4. Use the minimum coordinates found in the previous step to fill in missing values for end coordinates.
    5. Replace null station names with "Unknown" and null station IDs with '0'.
    6. Exclude rows that lack end destination information.
+   7. Exclude rows with zero coordinates
-   7. Finalize the table with all cleaned data.
+   8. Finalize the table with all cleaned data.

+After cleaning the data, we have **5,449,486** left to work with.

 ## **III.
 PROCESS**